Dictionary » Adverbs » Bound Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “bound” comes from Old French bondir meaning “to leap” and from Latin bodire and also from Old Norse bunda meaning “to tie,” resulting in its two major senses: limitation and movement.
+The word bound comes from Old French bondir meaning “to leap,” and from Latin bodire.
+It also connects to Old Norse bunda meaning “to tie,” which helps explain its two major senses in modern English: movement (leaping) and restriction (being tied).

 Example Sentences